ajosedev/knowledge/notes/20211122112210-design-systems-are-for-user-interfaces.md

 e.g. content guidelines *for user interfaces*.

-It shoulnd't necessarily define or own those standards, but instead maintain a relationship between those standards.
+It shouldn't necessarily define or own those standards, but instead maintain a relationship between those standards.
 This also helps in ownership and maintainence, a design system team probably aren't creating brand guidelines, so it doesn't make sense for them to own or maintain it.

 > A design system is the official story of how an organization designs and builds digital **interfaces** (not products).